MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Manual site list

-Users can manually add their own exceptions for their familiar websites.
-Adding a site to your unshared site list will remove the extra layer of protection to keep a site’s known reliability and compatibility.
-In other words, the security feature will be OFF for these manually added sites.

-#### Make an exception for security enhancements

-While preventing malware increases your security, you might want to create exceptions for certain familiar websites that you trust.
+You might want to create exceptions for certain familiar websites that you trust.
 Any site you add as an exception will always have this security feature turned off.
 The following steps show how to add a site to your exception list.

 1. In Microsoft Edge, select **Settings and more** > **Settings** > **Privacy, search, and services**.
 2. Verify that **Enhance your security on the web** is turned on.